Wealthfront Review 2026: Is This Robo-Advisor Still Worth It?

 Pros: What Wealthfront Gets Right

-• Daily tax-loss harvesting is genuinely one of the best in the industry — it runs automatically and can meaningfully improve after-tax returns over a long time horizon
+- Daily tax-loss harvesting is genuinely best-in-class — it runs automatically and can meaningfully improve after-tax returns over time

-• Direct Indexing at $100,000 brings a strategy that used to require a private wealth manager to the average investor
+- Direct Indexing at $100,000 brings a strategy that used to require a private wealth manager to regular investors

-• Portfolio customization (ESG, crypto, sector funds, stock exclusions) adds flexibility without making things complicated
+- Portfolio customization (ESG, crypto, sector funds, stock exclusions) adds flexibility without overcomplicating things

-• Autopilot genuinely changes saving behavior by automating the transfers you'd otherwise procrastinate on
+- Autopilot genuinely changes saving behavior by automating transfers you'd otherwise procrastinate on

 Cons: Where Wealthfront Falls Short

-• No access to human financial advisors.
-This is the biggest one, full stop.
+- No access to human financial advisors.
+This is the biggest one.
 If you hit a major life event — divorce, a large inheritance, a complex tax situation — you're on your own with tools and resources, not a real person

-• Limited account types.
-No SIMPLE IRAs, no solo 401(k)s — business owners and self-employed folks will find the account menu a bit thin
+- Limited account types.
+No SIMPLE IRAs, no solo 401(k)s — business owners and self-employed folks will find the account menu pretty thin

-• The $500 minimum is a minor but real barrier for brand-new investors just starting out with small amounts
+- The $500 minimum is a minor but real barrier for brand-new investors just starting out

-• Crypto exposure is limited to a trust structure rather than direct crypto ownership — which won't satisfy anyone who's seriously into crypto
+- Crypto exposure is limited to a trust structure rather than direct crypto ownership — won't satisfy serious crypto enthusiasts

 Who Is Wealthfront Best For?